Harold Moody (athlete): Biography

 In 1957, Moody became a naturalised New Zealand citizen.
-For six years, he served as mayor of Glen Eden in Auckland.
+He served as borough mayor of Glen Eden in Auckland from 1965 to 1971.
+Harold Moody Reserve, a popular Glen Eden sports park and home ground for the Glenora Bears rugby league team, bears his name.

 Moody died on 12 September 1986, and his ashes were buried in Waikumete Cemetery, Auckland.